KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 force_field=True draws arrows in the direction of the flow \
 Note that:
  - the force_field is drawn for the differential equation without coupling!
 Therefore, it is not exact and meant to give intuition for the flow.
- - the nullclines are drawn.
+ - the nullclines are drawn in blue and orange.

      G = nx.watts_strogatz_graph(10, 2, 0)
      a = 0.3